The Web of Life

 Life abounds on Planet Earth.
 From the Arctic to the Amazon to the deepest depths of the seas, some 8-10 million species of living things have figured out how to adapt and thrive.
 Together, they form an intricate web of competition, cooperation and co-existence that has been millennia in the making.
 Today, however, these creatures are at a crossroads not of their own choosing.
 Due to human activity, there are 60 percent fewer living creatures on Earth as there were just 45 years ago.

-Africa is losing 40 elephants a day to poachers, killed primarily for their tusks.
+Africa is losing 30 elephants a day to poachers, killed primarily for their tusks.
+There are some 350,000 now, down from 12 million 150 years ago.

 Why does it matter?